 Astro → PUBLIC_X (import.meta.env.PUBLIC_X)

-4. Only set in Preview, not Production
+4. Set in Preview only, not Production

-Copy-pasted anon key picked up a space or newline; URL parse fails on init.
+A copy-pasted key picked up a space or \n.
+The URL parse then fails on init with Invalid URL even though “the value is set.”

 Shortest path to fix